AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Trigonometric Scores Rank Procedures with Applications to Long-tailed Distributions

-(Degree conferred May 2006)
+(PhD awarded May 2006)

 Long-tailed distributions have become extremely popular for modelling stochastic noise in many applications including image analysis, finance and environmental data analysis.
 However, often the tail behaviour of such distributions is not precisely known and nonparametric statistical procedures are evoked to perform inference about the location and scale characteristics.
 Olena's work proposes several new rank procedures that are efficient for a wide range of unimodal, symmetric, long-tailed distributions.